 Historically, textiles have been situated adjacently to other modes of making and thereby have the capacity to enfold innumerable approaches.
 Textiles encompass image-making, architecture, space and dimensionality, technology, and the body itself.
 Students are encouraged to consider their own making in relationship to a diverse field of artistic expression and further to approach Textiles as an interface to shatter disciplinary borders.

-The extensive undergraduate curriculum features course offerings in weaving (hand-manipulated, loom-controlled, and digital), complemented by courses in felt-making, surface design and screen-printing.
-The Bachelor of Arts program in textile arts offers students a more generalized course of study and the opportunity to pursue a minor.
-The Bachelor of Fine Arts program in textile arts is a pre-professional degree intended to prepare students for a range of opportunities in the design and production of textiles in industry, as an entrepreneurial crafter, and graduate study.
+The undergraduate curriculum features extensive course offerings in digital and analog weaving complemented by courses in off-loom construction, dye, and print.
+The Bachelor of Arts program in Studio Art offers students a more generalized course of study and the opportunity to pursue a minor.
+The Bachelor of Fine Arts program in Studio Art with a concentration in textiles is a pre-professional degree intended to prepare students for a range of opportunities in art practice, textile design, and graduate study.

 - KENT STATE UNIVERSITY MUSEUM: The museum houses an impressive collection of historic textiles and garments, and mounts rotating exhibitions on decorative arts and fashion.
 Research of the collection is encouraged.

 - SCHOOL OF FASHION DESIGN: The school maintains a Tech Style LAB that houses a range of digital output devices, such as a wide format digital textile printer, large format fabric laser cutter and digital embroidery machines.
 The Fashion School offers a course in Textile and Costume history.